nicecapj/gl3dengine/README.md

 # gl3dengine

 **opengl4.5 Simple 3dengine**
-*Engines created to demonstrate knowledge of the implementation and optimization of Unreal Engine.*
+-Engines created to demonstrate knowledge of the implementation and optimization of Unreal Engine.
+-pbr is not yet supported.

 ** half lambert + ambient + phone specular + env reflection(mul) + rim light**